-Biochemical Oxygen Demand is an important water quality parameter because it provides an index to assess the effect discharged wastewater will have on the receiving environment.
+Biochemical oxygen demand / biological oxygen demand is an important water quality parameter because it provides an index to assess the effect discharged wastewater will have on the receiving environment.
 The higher the BOD value, the greater the amount of organic matter or “food” available for oxygen consuming bacteria.
 If the rate of DO consumption by bacteria exceeds the supply of DO from aquatic plants, algae photosynthesis or diffusing from air, unfavourable conditions occur.
 Depletion of DO causes stress on aquatic organisms, making the environment unsuitable for life.
 Further, dramatic depletion can lead to hypoxia or anoxic environments.
 BOD is also used extensively for wastewater treatment, as decomposition of organic waste by microorganisms is commonly used for treatment.

 Regulations and permitting for biochemical oxygen demand effluent will vary by country and region, such as the National Pollution Discharge Elimination System (NPDES) in the United States.
 In general, maximum allowable concentration for direct environmental wastewater discharge fall around 10 mg/L BOD and maximum allowable concentrations for discharge to sewer systems around 300 mg/L BOD.